Bayport

 business was run as an extension of their general store on Middle Road.

-delivered locally by horse and wagon or by truck.
+photo, and then delivered locally by horse and wagon and later by truck.

 |